Jachanya/likeabosch2022/README.md

 angle = initial_angle + degree(angular_velocity) * change_time
 Then, I animated the motion of the vehicle.
 Also made label for the track number.

+The indicator is triggered if an object is in the blind spot, Red is the trigger color and It is displayed on the ref car.